CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Results and Discussions

-\textbf{BLEU} and \textbf{METEOR} have been known to not correlate strongly with human judgments on the quality of generated responses, as shown by several prior works \citep{liu2016not,Sinha2020LearningAU,yeh2021comprehensive}.
-Even in terms of these word overlap-based metrics, we outperform most of the baselines in DD.
-In case of DSTC7-Ubuntu, AdaLabel beats $\text{CORAL}_\text{ESIM}$ and $\text{CORAL}_\text{DMI}$.

-In terms of \textbf{average length} of the generated responses, the pretrained models outperform other baselines and also the CORAL models.
-Though it should be noted that high generation length does not necessarily mean higher quality responses, as also indicated by the MAUDE scores.
+The focus of this work has been to propose a framework that can train dialog generation models by optimizing estimates of human preference.
+Prior works \cite{liu2016not,yeh2021comprehensive} have shown that reference-based metrics (e.g., BLEU, METEOR) have poor correlation with human ratings.
+Hence, we focus on evaluating models against reference-free relevance metrics such as MaUde and DEB.

-Finally, in terms of the \textbf{MAUDE} metric, our proposed method, CORAL, outperforms all baselines by a significant margin.
+In terms of MaUde and DEB, models of the CORAL family outperform all baselines by a significant margin.
 The diverse and high quality responses justify the choice and design of the CORAL loss function.
+Especially our Blenderbot initialized CORAL-BB models (in block D of Table~\ref{tab:results-dd-new2}) outperform all pretrained dialog generation models that use standard CE loss based finetuning.
+Because of the extensive pretraining done, we do not expect non-pretrained CORAL models to fully outperform pretrained baselines.
+Still, we observe that CORAL is able to beat all the zero-shot models for DSTC7-Ubuntu.
+Further, for DSTC7-Ubuntu, surprisingly, our non-pretrained CORAL models outperform even strong finetuned baselines which are $\sim$4x in size.
+These results indicate that, by using an estimate of human preference as the training objective, it is possible to train models that are specifically good at achieving better relevance scores.

+Amongst variants of the CORAL family, we observe that mix-policy training often achieves higher relevance scores than off-policy training, indicating the benefits of allowing exploration.
+The off-policy training approach, which essentially reweighs response samples in CE loss using the R$_3$ reward, also performs better than the baseline models trained using standard CE loss.
+This shows that not all samples from the training dataset contribute equally or positively to CE-based training.
+Simply downsampling certain samples using the R$_3$ reward helps us train dialog generation models that can generate responses more relevant to the context.

+Diversity of the generated responses is indicated by the Dist-1 and Dist-2 metrics.
+We observe that non-pretrained CORAL models have better diversity compared to pretrained ones.
+We also observe that, for CORAL-BB models, output length and diversity are inversely related.
+This could be because as the model outputs longer generations, it tends to reuse similar ngrams.

+Our results in Table \ref{tab:results-dd-new2} also demonstrate the disconnect between lexical-overlap metrics (BLEU, METEOR) and the relevance metrics (MaUde and DEB) as shown in several prior works \citep{liu2016not,Sinha2020LearningAU,yeh2021comprehensive}.
+For DSTC7-Ubuntu, Adalabel achieves highest BLEU and METEOR scores despite the poor relevance values.
+On the other hand, for DD$_c$, the CORAL model with the highest MaUde also attains the highest BLEU score.

+In terms of avg. length of the generated responses, the general trend is that the pretrained models outperform other baselines (i.e., trained from scratch) and the same holds true for CORAL models.
+Though it should be noted that lengthier generation does not necessarily mean better quality responses.